Building Description Blenheim Hotel, Atlantic City New Jersey

 Whether Price would have arrived at the enormously complex final form had the hotel been built of steel is questionable.
 Certainly the idea of an L- or T-shaped hotel with an enlarged head had its origin in the Marlborough, while the arms of the solarium and sundeck extending towards the boardwalk have roots in the neighboring Brighton Casino.
 On the other hand, the curving volume, parapeted upper walls and dome, and the extraordinary plasticity of the building suggest that the architect conceived of the nature of the concrete in a manner not unlike that of the contemporary critic C. Norberg Schultz who argues that the amorphous quality of the material creates a potential for a plastic architecture.

 In two major articles, one in The Brickbuilder, the other in the American Architect, Price used the Blenheim as the basis for a discussion of the aesthetic potential of concrete and the means of its development.
-In both pieces, he took an essentially Ruskinian view, arguing from the nature of the material towards a perception of potential form, as well as decoration, The material, Price argued, was plastic, potentially sculptural, pourable and moldable and, above all, continuous.
-It was not laid up of numerous small peices, like a masonry wall, nor necessarily formed into long beams like steel.
+In both pieces, he took an essentially Ruskinian view, arguing from the nature of the material towards a perception of potential form, as well as decoration.
+The material, Price argued, was plastic, potentially sculptural, pourable and moldable and, above all, continuous.
+It was not laid up of numerous small pieces, like a masonry wall, nor necessarily formed into long beams like steel.
 Instead, in the years before the importance of expansion joints was realized, it formed a monolith, one which Price thought important to express in a variety of ways.
 First, because columns were continuous with beams, the joint was expressed as a curve.
 Second, because the piers were continuous from level to level, Price argued that they should be articulated like a bony skeleton and be covered by a continuous skin.
 It was a farsighted approach, one that anticipated the aesthetic of much later concrete work.

 Decoration was equally affected by the nature of the material.
 Price took his cues from the fact that concrete was trowel-finished and required protection along its weathering edges.
 Those qualities led him to suggest that similarly formed and made materials like tile might be pressed into the concrete while it was still wet.
 Decorative patterns, especially geometric designs that reinforced the lines of construction, were most successful.
 Similar principles guided Price's treatment of the exterior surfaces, which apart from their sculptural qualities, were handled in an unconventional, non-classical manner.
 In the front, relatively narrow expanses of wall are divided vertically by the expressed structural frame.
 Along the broad expanses of the side, bays in regular ranks give plasticity to the wall.
 Because Price believed that concrete was new and different enough to warrant a new solution, the usual massive projecting cornice of the turn of the century public buildings was replaced by tile-capped parapets along the upper reaches of the front block.
 Countering the vertical bay groups, the side is given horizontal unity by a massive set of balconies, supported on brackets that mark the underlying concrete frame and reiterate the theme of structural representation.